Known issues affecting users of GROMACS¶

 Expanded ensemble does not checkpoint correctly¶

-In the legacy simulator, because of shortcomings in the implementation, successful expanded-ensemble MC steps that occured on checkpoint steps were not recorded in the checkpoint.
+In the legacy simulator, because of shortcomings in the implementation, successful expanded-ensemble MC steps that occurred on checkpoint steps were not recorded in the checkpoint.
 If that checkpoint was used for a restart, then it would not necessarily behave correctly and reproducibly afterwards.
 So checkpointing of expanded-ensemble simulations is disabled for the legacy simulator.

 Checkpointing of expanded ensemble in the modular simulator works correctly.